-- Speedup between 1.5x – 3x : Total of 22 queries showed Speedup between 1.5x to 3x.
+- Speedup between 1.5x – 3x: A total of 22 queries showed Speedup between 1.5x to 3x.
 Figure 7 captures those query speedup.

-- Speedup less than 1.5x: Around 23 queries showed speedups lesser than 1.5 times and had insignificant effect due to dynamic filters.
+- Speedup less than 1.5x: Around 23 queries showed speedups lesser than 1.5 times and had insignificant effects due to dynamic filters.

-- Queries that failed earlier and passing now: There were 14 queries which failed earlier without Dynamic Filtering and passes when Dynamic Filter is enabled.
-Out of 104 queries without Dynamic Filtering we could run on only 72 queries and with Dynamic Filter we could run on 86 queries.
+- Queries that failed earlier and passing now: There were 14 queries that failed earlier without Dynamic Filtering and passes when Dynamic Filter is enabled.
+Out of 104 queries without Dynamic Filtering, we could run on only 72 queries and with Dynamic Filter, we could run on 86 queries.
 Queries were failing earlier due to OOM errors.
 Now with Dynamic filtering lesser data is sent to operators like Join causing lesser memory consumption and hence more queries passing than earlier.

 Cumulative Improvement with Join Reordering and Dynamic Filtering

 The final result of applying both the optimization together can be seen in Figure 8 below.
-First bar chart shows improvement in Geomean across all TPC-DS Queries ran.
-Second bar chart shows the number of queries that could run in different modes.
+The first bar chart shows improvement in Geomean across all TPC-DS Queries ran.
+The second bar chart shows the number of queries that could run in different modes.
 We see 3.1x improvement with both join optimizations in Geomean and 18 more queries could run with the join optimizations.

 Availability of Join Optimizations

 This blog post explains the join optimizations we have added to Qubole Presto.
-Both the join optimizations provide dramatic performance (upto 14X) improvements on TPC-DS queries and dataset.
+Both the join optimizations provide dramatic performance (up to 14X) improvements on TPC-DS queries and datasets.
 Both these features are available on Qubole Presto now.